dangminhduc/security-speciality-note/README.md

 - S3 Replication(both same and cross region) require bucket versioning.
 - You can create a private Certificate Authority(CA) via ACM.
 After filling in all requrired infomation, such as CA subject name, key algorithm, you can fully manage the private CA(expiration date)
   - There is no ACM private CA policy.
 You need to use IAM policys to control who can access the CA
+- ALB and NLB support multiple certificates and smart certificate selection using Server Name Indication(SNI